cammoblammo/BandLibrary/docs/add-part.md

 3. Appends the new PDF's pages to the existing piece PDF
 4. Calculates the page range automatically
 5. Adds the new part stanza to the piece YAML
-6. Removes the source PDF after a successful import
+6. Leaves the source PDF in place

 The source PDF is always appended at the end.
 Page order within the combined PDF does not affect booklet building, since the builder selects pages by range.